Lavendar77/news-aggregator-api/README.md

 touch database/database.sqlite # Create SQLite database file (unless you want to use a different database, in which case you need to update the .env file)

 # If you have the secret key, you can decrypt the .env.encrypted file which contains the ArticleSource API keys.
-# Example: php artisan decrypt:secret
+# Example: php artisan env:decrypt --key=my-secret-key

 composer run setup